open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ### Extract

 Extracts the value from an incoming request.
-For example, from the headers of an HTTP request.

-If a value can not be parsed from the carrier for a cross-cutting concern, the implementation MUST NOT throw an exception.
-It MUST store a value in the `Context` that the implementation can recognize as a null or empty value.

 Required arguments:

 - A `Context`.
-For languages supporting current `Context` state this argument is OPTIONAL, defaulting to the current `Context` instance.
-- the carrier holds propagation fields.
-For example, an outgoing message or http request.
+- The carrier holds propagation fields.
+For example, an incoming message or http response.
-- the instance of `Getter` invoked for each propagation key to get.
+- The instance of `Getter` invoked for each propagation key to get.

-Returns a new `Context` derived from the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
+Returns a new `Context` derived from the `Context` passed as argument.

-If the extracted value is a `SpanContext`, its `IsRemote` property MUST be set to true.

 #### Getter argument

 Getter is an argument in `Extract` that get value from given field

-`Getter` allows a `HttpTextFormat` to read propagated fields from a carrier.
+`Getter` allows a `Propagator` implementing `HttpTextFormat` to read propagated fields from a carrier.

 `Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
 One of the ways to implement it is `Getter` class with `Get` method as described below.